macro6461/link-sweep/README.md

 Not user friendly at all.

 To maintain focus I decided to just insert my own custom popup after clicking the extension.
 A bit of a hack but it was the only way I could ensure smooth UX and consistent copying via `navigator.clipboard...`.

+## Support

+- Medium
+- Blogger
+- Tumblr

+I am working on adding support for other platforms (and feel free to comment some suggestions!)

 [Upgrade your free Medium membership](https://matt-croak.medium.com/membership) and receive unlimited, ad-free, stories from thousands of writers on a wide variety of publications.
 This is an affiliate link and a portion of your membership helps me be rewarded for the content I create.